-All staff is legally mandated to report any instance of observed or suspected child abuse or neglect of a child.
-A mandated reporter, who in his or her professional capacity, or within the scope of his or her employment, has knowledge of or observes a person under the age of 18 years whom he or she knows or reasonably suspects has been the victim of child abuse or neglect must report the suspected incident.
+All Footsteps Child Care staff are legally mandated to report any instance of observed or suspected child abuse or neglect of a child.

+A mandated reporter, who in his or her professional capacity, or within the scope of his or her employment, has knowledge of or observes a person under the age of 18 years whom he or she knows, or reasonably suspects has been the victim of child abuse or neglect must report the suspected incident.
 Suspected abuse that must be reported